What are Dental Implants?

-The best way to determine your eligibility for dental implants is to schedule a consultation with one of our doctors.
-During your consultation, your doctor will perform a full physical evaluation and review some medical images, then verify your candidacy for a safe and successful procedure.
+The best way to determine your eligibility for dental implants is to schedule a consultation with one of our oral surgeons.
+During your consultation, your oral surgeons will perform a full physical evaluation and review some medical images, then verify your candidacy for a safe and successful procedure.

 Generally, the best candidates for dental implant surgery:

 - Are missing one or more teeth